-- (a) he/she has failed to respond to requests to provide information essential to his/her application in terms of Article 4 of Council Directive 2004/83/EC or has not appeared for an personal interview as provided for in Articles 10, 11 and 12, unless the applicant demonstrates within a reasonable time that his failure was due to circumstances beyond his control; - (b) he/she has absconded or left without authorisation the place where he/she lived or was held, without contacting the competent authority within a reasonable time or he/she has not within a reasonable time complied with reporting duties or other obligations to communicate.
+- (a) he/she has failed to respond to requests to provide information essential to his/her application in terms of Article 4 of Directive 2004/83/EC or has not appeared for an personal interview as provided for in Articles 12, 13 and 14, unless the applicant demonstrates within a reasonable time that his/her failure was due to circumstances beyond his control; - (b) he/she has absconded or left without authorisation the place where he/she lived or was held, without contacting the competent authority within a reasonable time, or he/she has not within a reasonable time complied with reporting duties or other obligations to communicate.

-For the purpose of implementing these provisions, Member States may lay down time limits or guidelines.
+For the purposes of implementing these provisions, Member States may lay down time limits or guidelines.

-2. Member States shall ensure that the applicant who reports again to the competent authority after a decision to discontinue as referred to in paragraph 1 is taken, is entitled to request that his/her case be re-opened, unless the request is examined in accordance with Articles 33 and 34.
+2. Member States shall ensure that the applicant who reports again to the competent authority after a decision to discontinue as referred to in paragraph 1 of this Article is taken, is entitled to request that his/her case be reopened, unless the request is examined in accordance with Articles 32 and 34.

-Member States may provide for a time limit after which the applicant's case can no longer be reopened.
+Member States may provide for a time-limit after which the applicant's case can no longer be re-opened.